What Are We Optimizing For? A Human-centric Evaluation of Deep Learning-based Movie Recommenders: Introduction

 \section{Introduction}

-For modern recommender systems (RecSys), deep learning (DL) models are commonly recognized as state-of-the-art (SOTA) solutions, usually credited to their high accuracy scores (e.g. RMSE, HR, recall, MRR, NDCG) on benchmark datasets.
-However, ranking high in the leaderboard does not mean equivalent excellence when it comes to end user perception and appreciation.
-While DL-based models are often only evaluated under standard accuracy metrics in the literature, how well such standards transfer to end user-related values, such as recommendation interpretability \cite{chen2022measuring,montavon2018methods,vultureanu2021recommender,liu2020explainable}, trustworthiness \cite{hong2017grsat,lenzini2010shall,hassan2019trust} and user satisfaction \cite{nguyen2018user,li2020purs,wieland2021one,benedict2023intent} is still an open question \cite{fu2023deep,niu2021luckyfind}.
+For modern recommender systems (RecSys), deep learning (DL) models are commonly recognized as state-of-the-art (SOTA) solutions, usually credited to their high accuracy scores (e.g., RMSE, HR, recall, MRR, NDCG) on benchmark datasets \cite{recommender2024datasets}.
+Many DL models use user context such as profile and demographic information to generate personalized recommendations~\cite{villegas2018characterizing} and are optimized for beyond-accuracy measures.
+Yet, their quality has often been solely evaluated under standard offline metrics such as content coverage, novelty, diversity, and serendipity \cite{kaminskas2016diversity, ziarani2021deep}.